 (DHCP/dhcp1.bcn.com) of the DHCP server to map a service

 principal name to the user account.
 This is the Kerberos name for the DHCP

 Note: Alternatively, you can run the ktpass command to map the service principal name to the user account.

 Enter the password for the account.

-Note: Make sure to select the User cannot change password and Password never expires options.
-If they are not selected, a service interruption will occur when the password expires.
+Note: Make sure to select the User can't change password and Password never expires options.
+If they aren't selected, a service interruption will occur when the password expires.